groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/AccessControl/UsersAndGroups/Index.rst

 other meta data and some permissions settings.

 .. figure:: ../../../Images/AccessBackendUser.png
-   :alt: Part of the editing form for user "simple\_editor" of the Introduction Pacakge
+   :alt: Part of the editing form for user "simple\_editor" of the Introduction Package

 The above screenshot shows a part of the editing form for the backend